project-gemmi/benchmarking-json/README.md

   and more accurate in number parsing.
   But it is not clear to me what is the current status of gason2.

-I'll skip [Jsmn](https://github.com/zserge/jsmn) (by Serge Zaitsev) which is "world fastest JSON parser/tokenizer" (and indeed, it wins one of the RapidJSON's benchmarks called [Statistics][2]), but it doesn't create a DOM-like structure.
+I'll skip [Jsmn](https://github.com/zserge/jsmn) by Serge Zaitsev, "world fastest JSON parser/tokenizer" which indeed wins in one of the RapidJSON's benchmarks ([Statistics][2]), because it doesn't create a DOM-like structure.

 On the other hand I'll include [**taocpp/json**](https://github.com/taocpp/json) (by Daniel Frey and